bristolcnu/bristolcnu.github.io/README.md

 # Bristol Computational Neuroscience Unit page

 This is repository for [Bristol CNU](http://bristolcnu.github.io/).
-We use Jekyll to run our Github page and builds on template from [Kording lab page](http://kordinglab.com/).
+We use Jekyll to run our Github page that builds upon the template from the [Kording lab webpage](http://kordinglab.com/).

 ## Run the page locally